 I’ve spent the last several days exploring Istanbul neighborhoods seeing famous attractions and observing everyday Turkish life.
 The weather is slightly overcast but not cold or unpleasant.
 Hopefully we’ll have more sunshine in the next few days.

 Istanbul has 39 districts and many unique quarters, boroughs, and neighborhoods.
 Today I explored Eminönü and Beyoğlu.
-Sirkeci is a quarter in Eminönü, a neighborhood in the Fatih District of Sultanahmet on the Bosphorus Strait waterfront.
-Beyoğlu is part of the Taksim Square area which is known for its cafés, nightclubs, and theaters.
+Sirkeci is in Eminönü, a neighborhood in the Fatih District of Sultanahmet on the Bosphorus Strait waterfront.
+Beyoğlu is part of the Taksim Square area known for its cafés, nightclubs, and theaters.

 I discovered delicious Turkish traditional black tea (Çay) and stopped at cafés along the way to smooze with the locals and drink tea.
 Depending on which area of the city you’re in, you can pay from 1 Turkish Lira (about fifty cents) up to 5 Lira for the same cup of tea served piping hot in pretty tulip-shaped glasses called “ince belli”. Çay has an interesting, strong full-bodied flavor and isn’t sweet like Moroccan mint tea.